pal1000/mesa-dist-win/buildscript/readme.md

 - if Git is installed and Mesa code is missing it asks if you want to download Mesa code using Git and build;
 - if you intend to download Mesa using Git, you are asked to specify which branch (valid entries: 17.2, 17.3 ...);
 - if you want to build Mesa3D if you weren't asked already;
+- if you want to build off-screen rendering driver(s);
+- if you want to build GLAPI and GLES support;
 - if LLVM is available it asks if you want to use it;
 - if LLVM is missing it asks if you want to build without it;
-- if you want to build off-screen rendering driver(s);
 - if LLVM is used you are asked if you want to build swr, graw respectively;
 - if you want to do a clean build;
 - if you want to organize binaries in a single location (distribution creation).